 New Carer Volunteer Service in Wiltshire Hospitals

-The Wiltshire Health and Care Partnership recognise the invaluable role carers play and have been working closely with Carer Support Wiltshire to launch a new service this month introducing Carer Volunteers to the wards of the Wiltshire Community Hospitals.
+The Wiltshire Health and Care Partnership recognises the invaluable role carers play and have been working closely with Carer Support Wiltshire to launch a new service this month introducing Carer Volunteers to the wards of the Wiltshire Community Hospitals.

 The service has already been running at the Royal United Hospital Bath for over a year and is due to be introduced at the Great Western Hospital and Salisbury District Hospital in the near future.